Chiwrite-logo

 2006 Supervised “Africana Presents the World” – a variety of dance, drama, poetry, fashion and musical shows from different cultures of Africa, Asia, and the Americas.

-2006 Talk: “New Ambassadors of WSU” Graduation Celebration.
+2006 Talk: “New Ambassadors of WSU" Graduation celebration.
 May 11.

 2005 “Global Encounters: The Case of Agbogho-mmonwu Mask and Barbie Doll.”
 Paper presented at the Africa-Europe Group for Interdisciplinary Studies conference, University of London, SOAS, June 29-July 4.